xuerin/easyalgorithmictrading/README.md

 **Mean Reverting**\
 Follows the Ornstein-Uhlenbeck process.
-This is to say the change of the price series in the next continuous time period is proportional to (mean of price - current price + Gaussian noise)
+This is to say the change of the price series in the next continuous time period is proportional to (mean of price - current price + Gaussian noise).

 **(Strongly) Stationary**\
 The joint probability distribution is invariant.
 Mean and standard deviation do not change.
 They diffuse from their